aarondane/GoMarble_Assignment/README.md

 ## Tech Stack

 - **Frontend:**
-  - React : building the user interface
+  - React for building the user interface
-  - Tailwind CSS :styling
+  - Tailwind CSS for styling
-  - Vite : development server and build tool
+  - Vite for development server and build tool

 - **Backend:**
     - Node.js and Express.js for the backend server